uob-mu3e/daq_wiki/July 12th, 2021 - Integration run cleanup.md

 * environment_control
 * *Merged/archived: sorter_debug*
 * si_sticky_flags
-* daq_fixes -- NB: Is this merged?
+* daq_fixes -- NB: Is this merged? -- MK: this is fully in int_run, so if int_run is merged this can go
 * setup_mhttpd
 * martin_dev -- MM: keep until 19.07, will do a pull req next week
 * scifisorter -- MM: is an actual active branch, work ongoing, do not delete or merge